michaelellis003/process_convolutions/README.md

-## Code to implement models from the Space and space-time modeling using process convolutions paper.
+## Code to implement models from Higdon D. (2002) Space and Space-Time Modeling using Process Convolutions.

 ## Basic Model